Smolensk air disaster

-On 10 April 2010, a Tupolev Tu-154 aircraft operating Polish Air Force Flight 101 crashed near the Russian city of Smolensk, killing all 96 people on board.
-Among the victims were the president of Poland, Lech Kaczyński, and his wife, Maria; the former president of Poland-in-exile, Ryszard Kaczorowski; the chief of the Polish General Staff and other senior Polish military officers; the president of the National Bank of Poland; Polish government officials; 18 members of the Polish parliament; senior members of the Polish clergy; and relatives of victims of the Katyn massacre.
-The group was arriving from Warsaw to attend an event commemorating the 70th anniversary of the massacre, which took place not far from Smolensk.
+On 10 April 2010, a Tupolev Tu-154 aircraft operating as Polish Air Force Flight PLF 101, crashed near the Russian city of Smolensk, killing all 96 people on board.
+Among the victims were the president of Poland, Lech Kaczyński, and a number of senior Polish military officers, Polish government officials, and members of the Polish clergy, as well as relatives of victims of the Katyn massacre.
+The group was arriving from Warsaw to attend an event commemorating the 70th anniversary of the massacre.

-The pilots were attempting to land at Smolensk North Airport — a former military airbase — in fog, with visibility reduced to about 400 metres (about 400 yards).
+The pilots were attempting to land at Smolensk North Airport in fog, with visibility reduced to about 400 m.
 The aircraft descended far below the normal approach path until it struck trees, rolled, inverted and crashed into the ground, coming to rest in a wooded area a short distance from the runway.
 Both the Russian and Polish official investigations found no technical faults with the aircraft, and concluded that the crew failed to conduct the approach in a safe manner in the given weather conditions.
-The Polish authorities found serious deficiencies in the organization and training of the Air Force unit involved, which was subsequently disbanded.
+The Polish authorities found serious deficiencies in the organisation and training of the Air Force unit involved, which was subsequently disbanded.
 Several high-ranking members of the Polish military resigned following pressure from politicians and the media.

 Various conspiracy theories have been circulated alleging that the plane had been deliberately brought down by the Russians in an act of political assassination, and that the 2011 investigations constituted a cover-up and that the Polish government of the time — primarily controlled by the Civic Platform party as opposed to Lech Kaczyński's Law and Justice party (PiS) — was complicit in or aware of the plot, or at least aided in the efforts to cover it up.
 These conspiracy theories are regularly promoted by PiS, particularly by party leader Jarosław Kaczyński (twin brother of Lech Kaczyński) and deputy party leader Antoni Macierewicz.
 Following PiS's return to government, a new investigation was opened into the disaster, chaired by Macierewicz; its 2022 conclusion alleged a Russian plot.
-The new report did not produce any evidence that could conclusively challenge the findings of the 2011 reports, was later indicated to have been the subject of tampered evidence, and was revoked in December 2023 after a non-Law and Justice government came into power.
+The new report did not produce any evidence that could conclusively challenge the findings of the 2011 reports, was later indicated to have been the subject of tampered evidence, and was revoked in December 2023.